Kyriosity/read-write/readme+/dev/tdd-ddd.md

 + couple design dreams with reality of programming possibilities

 Optionally:
-+ define **test framework** of the application

-TDD renders good stuff for test coverage while are written in a good black-box manner, not influenced by implementation.
++ define **test framework** of the project (TDD will then outline test coverage with start stuff written in a good black-box manner).

 ## DDD (Design Driven Design)